Hannah Baker: Storyline (television series)

-Clay struggles to continue listening to Hannah's recordings, thinking he has let her down.
-He decides to return the tapes to Tony, who tells him he is the subject of the next tape.

 Sixth tape, side A: Clay Jensen.
 Hannah explains why she was in the closet and witnessed Jessica's rape.
-Having always been fond of Clay and hoping for a fresh start, Hannah show up to Jessica's party with Clay's invitation and admitted her feelings for him.
+Having always been fond of Clay and hoping for a fresh start, Hannah shows up to Jessica's party with Clay's invitation and admitted her feelings for him.
 In Jessica's room, the two partially initiate sex before Hannah, traumatized by her negative encounters with the boys at school, screamed at Clay to leave.
 Thinking he has provoked Hannah's breakdown, Clay left and Hannah hid in the closet when she heard Justin and Jessica coming into the room.
 However, Justin left when Jessica was too inebriated to respond to him.
 She overhead Justin reluctantly allowing Bryce to enter the room, in which he then proceeded to rape a barely conscious Jessica.
 At the end of the tape, Hannah admits that Clay does not deserve to be on the tapes but that she could not have told her story without talking about him.
 In the present day, Olivia finds a list with all the names of the people on the tapes but does not know the meaning behind them.
 The Bakers decide to file a lawsuit against the school and almost everyone on the list is subpoenaed.
 It is revealed that the Bakers are having financial problems with the store.

 Sixth tape, side B: Bryce Walker.
 Hannah reveals that this was "the most difficult day" of her life.
 Hannah saw that her parents are financially struggling and offered to help, but they refused to take money from her.
 After losing her parents' business deposits, she took a late night stroll as a solution to her growing depression and came upon Bryce's pool party.
 She stripped down to her undergarments to join in on the hot tub before being raped by Bryce after everyone, including Jessica and Justin, left.
 Returning home, she started to recall how her life came to this point and made a list of people who had hurt her and decided that "no one will hurt me again."
 In the present, Jessica has mentally and emotionally suffered because of Justin's absence in their relationship.
 To gain his attention, she becomes close to Bryce, triggering Justin and he then accuses Bryce of raping Jessica.